galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 > 4. Rename the output as `BAM reverse`
 >
 > 5. {% tool [Filter and merge](toolshed.g2.bx.psu.edu/repos/iuc/bellerophon/bellerophon/1.0+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"First set of reads"*: `BAM forward`
 >    - {% icon param-file %} *"Second set of reads"*: `Bam reverse`
 >
 > 6. Rename it as `BAM Hi-C reads`
 {: .hands_on}

-Finally, we need to convert the BAM file to BED format, and sorting it.
+Finally, we need to convert the BAM file to BED format and sort it.

 ### Generate initial Hi-C contact map

 After mapping the Hi-C reads, the next step is to generate an initial Hi-C contact map, which will allow us to compare the Hi-C contact maps before and after using the Hi-C for scaffolding.

 > ### {% icon comment %} Biological basis of Hi-C contact maps
 >